The prior had a few lessons I learned in elementary school.

 And then one day something happened in music class, something that wounded me even more.
-It was choir practice and we were standing on the bleachers.
+It was choir practice, and we were standing on the bleachers.
 I accidentally fell into the girl next to me.
 She was thin, pale, angelic looking and strikingly innocent.
 I said I was sorry and helped her up.
 On the back row, standing taller than all the other students in 8th grade was Melissa.
 She was 15 and had given a baby up for adoption already.
 She was hard, cold, and ready to pounce on me.
-After class, we went to lunch and as I ate, I had this sinking feeling.
-The kind you get when you know something bad is coming, but you’re not sure from where or what it will look like.
+After class, we went to lunch, and as I ate, I had this sinking feeling.
+The kind you get when you know something terrible is coming, but you’re not sure from where or what it will look like.
 Sort of like when the meteorologist says a tornado is headed in your direction, and you need to take cover immediately.
-You hear the sirens and you see the sky turn black with a greenish tint illuminating the darkness.
+You hear the sirens, and you see the sky turn black with a greenish tint illuminating the darkness.
 You have no basement and nowhere to go, so you sit in the bathtub and wait for it to pass over.
 That day was like that.

 I walked home with one of my girlfriends every day.
 And so after the stumbling bleacher incident, I headed down the sidewalk oblivious to the funnel cloud.
 The school sat back off the road and was almost hidden by the trees.
 The adjacent parking lot was that of a church with a line of trees and a fence.
 The sidewalk that ran down the long road between buildings eventually led to a big intersection where a crosswalk officer directed the school traffic and allowed us to cross the street.
 This was, however, unseen from the church.